1. How is your honors degree program administered? Is there a specific

 pages and is completed while taking an honors seminar where analysis and

-writing issues can be discussed with other honors students and a faculty
+writing issues can be discussed with other honors students and the faculty

 6. Are there departmental resources